Ronglong-Fang/Why-MGDL-outperforms-SGDL/Multi-Grade-Transformers/readme.txt

-This is the MGDL code for 'Section: Multi-Grade Transformers (MGT)'.
+This is the code for 'Section: Multi-Grade Transformers (MGT)'.

 In each Folder:
     Run 'main_run.py' to start, the results will be stored in the results folder